Looking for the best restaurants in Atlantic Beach, NC to enjoy during your beach trip?

 Whether you want to grab a drink in the shade or enjoy a full meal, this spot near the Circle is an excellent choice.

-Their outdoor patio area is also dog-friendly, a plus for our dog Ranger.
+Their outdoor patio area is spacious, features a fireplace (I assume for winter visitors to enjoy!) and some lawn games.
+It’s also dog-friendly, a plus for our dog Ranger.

 Don’t skip the soft pretzel!